asschmidt/StudyOS/doc/development/CodingGuidelines.md

 | `esp` / `sp`   | Stack pointer                                |

 #### Stack Frame

+Arguments are pushed onto the stack in reverse order.
+That is, the rightmost argument in C call syntax is pushed first on the stack.

 The following stack frame setup is used for the calling convention in Protected-Mode (32 Bit Mode).
 For StudyOS, the Stack Frame Pointer is always used.

 | Position      | Contents               | Frame    |